kevincrossgrove/Idea-Generator/README.md

 ## Current Heroku Hosting Location
 https://generator-v2.herokuapp.com/

-The heroku hosted version of **IdeaGenerator** is not up to do with this repository.
+The heroku hosted version of **IdeaGenerator** is not up to date with this repository.